jsnhu/jsnhu.github.io/_posts/2019-03-08-spl-scheduling-1.md

 * **U:** Unpreferred shift.
 * **C:** Cannot work this shift (unavailable).

-Automatically, **C** is the assumed preference for desk shifts with shelf-exclusive employees and shelf shifts with desk-exclusive employees.
+Automatically, **C** is the assumed preference with desk shifts for shelf-exclusive employees and shelf shifts for desk-exclusive employees.
 Here is a sample of our preference table.

 <img src="/assets/images/preftable.png">